 Have handy the name, address and phone number of your school, the number of people and grade level of your group, the program you've selected (or information on your curriculum needs), and the reservation times that you would like to request.
 When making your reservation, if you have students with special needs, please communicate those to the planetarium staff so that we may make accommodations.

 - To assist you in making reservations, you can now view our schedule on-line.
 For details go to our reservations page.

 ALL GROUPS are now responsible for arranging and paying for their own transportation.
 Call and reserve a bus as soon as you have a planetarium reservation.

 Step 4: Preparing For Your Visit

 Prepare your students for what it will be like in the planetarium.
-Discuss the planetarium's rules with your students: no food, drinks, gum or candy are allowed in the planetarium; students must stay in their seats during the presentation; students are not allowed to touch any of the equipment without the planetarian's permission.
+Discuss the planetarium's rules with your students: no food, drinks, gum or candy are allowed in the planetarium; students must stay in their seats during the presentation unless instructed otherwise; students are not allowed to touch any of the equipment without the planetarian's permission.
 It might be helpful for the students to see what the planetarium environment is like: there is a photo on the General Information page that might help with this.
 Please discuss with your students the purpose for your visit, and your goals for what the students should see and learn.
 We encourage participation through group question and answer opportunities, and we encourage students to ask the instructor questions.

 If your students have shoes that light up, please consider asking them to wear a different pair of shoes on the day of your visit.
 If that is not possible, please ask them to try very hard to keep their feet still during the program.
 Some of the lights on the shoes are bright enough to seem like lightning in the planetarium!